Leston Havens

-Leston Laycock Havens M.D.
-(July 31, 1924–July 29, 2011) was an American psychiatrist, psychotherapist and professor of psychiatry at Harvard Medical School.
+Leston Laycock Havens, MD (July 31, 1924–July 29, 2011) was an American psychiatrist, psychotherapist, and professor emeritus of psychiatry at Harvard Medical School.

-Dr. Havens is best known for his work on biological psychiatry, the rehabilitation of severely ill patients, and methods of interviewing patients..
+Dr. Havens is best known for his work on biological psychiatry, the rehabilitation of severely ill patients, and methods of interviewing patients.
 He was also a pioneer in the establishment of hospital psychopharmacology units.

 Early life

 Havens was born on July 31, 1924, in Brooklyn, New York City, where he also grew up.
 His father was a lawyer, and Havens originally considered law as a career path before deciding on medicine.
 When he entered Williams College, in Williamstown, Massachusetts, he studied English and history, as well as philosophy.
 In 1944, during World War II, he joined the U.S. Army, serving until 1946.
 He was stationed on Tinian, a captured Japanese island in the Pacific, where he located and detonated abandoned ammunition.
 After his discharge from the military, Havens completed his B.A. magna cum laude, in 1947.